Events

 China officially ended its international adoption program on August 28, 2024, marking the close of more than three decades of transnational adoptions that began officially in 1992.
 During this period, over 160,000 Chinese children were adopted abroad—more than half by families in the United States, many of them placed in rural or predominantly white communities.

-Join us for an in-person and personal conversation, storytelling session with two incredible artists—both queer Chinese adoptees—as they share their personal journeys, creative work, and reflections on identity, belonging, and adoption.
+Join us for an in-person and personal conversation, storytelling session with two local artists—both queer Chinese adoptees—as they share their personal journeys, creative work, and reflections on identity, belonging, and adoption.

 Katherine Plier, also known professionally as "Kai," is a multifaceted artist and community organizer based in Chicago.
 She is renowned for her dynamic roles as a pianist, vocalist, and arts leader, seamlessly blending her musical talents with a deep commitment to social impact.